-- This Protocol and all instruments of Ratification or Accession shall be deposited with the Executive Secretary, who shall transmit certified true copies thereof, to all Member States. - The Executive Secretary of SADC shall notify the Member States of the dates of deposit of Instruments of Ratification and Accession. - 3.
+- 1. This Protocol and all instruments of Ratification or Accession shall be deposited with the Executive Secretary, who shall transmit certified true copies thereof, to all Member States. - 2.
+The Executive Secretary of SADC shall notify the Member States of the dates of deposit of Instruments of Ratification and Accession. - 3.
 The Executive Secretary shall register this Protocol with the United Nations, the Organisation of African Unity and such other organisations as the Council may determine.

 IN WITNESS WHEREOF, WE, the Heads of State or Government or duly Authorised Representatives of SADC member States have signed this Protocol.

-Done at Maseru this 24 day of August 1996 in two (2) original texts in the English and Portuguese languages, both texts being equally authentic.

-a second respective Republic of Angola Republic of Botswana Kingdom of Lesotho Republ of Malaw C e has Republic of Mozambique Republic of Mauritius Republic of South Africa Republic of Namibia 4.
-MKapa Kingdom of Swaziland United Republic of Tanzania 144. ... ff Zambia Republic of Zimbabwe Republic
+24 MASSERI Done at ...day of this ...
+August 1.99.4. in two (2) original texts in the English and Portuguese languages, both texts being equally authentic.
+Republic of Botswana Republic of Angola .....
+Kingdom of Lesotho Republic of Malaw or The Hon .....
+Republic of Mozambique Republic of Mauritius Republic of Namibia Republic of South Africa 4.
+Mkapa amin 501 ....
+13 United Republic of Tanzania Kingdom of Swaziland lu. .... all Republic of Zambia Republic of Zimbabwe